bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 MySQL
 #####

-You need MySQL version 5.0.15 or higher.
+You need MySQL version 5.0.15 or higher, but not MySQL 8 or higher.
+MariaDB should work just fine instead if you can't get a hold of older MySQL.

 It's possible to test which version of MySQL you have installed with: